Self-Care Tips for Soothing Heartburn

 of this information is governed by the Healthgrades User Agreement.

-- Definition and Facts for GER and GERD.
+- Acid Reflux (GER & GERD) in Adults.
 National Institutes of Health.
 National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/health-topics/digestive-diseases/ger-and-gerd-in-adults...

 - GERD and Sleep.
 National Sleep Foundation. http://sleepfoundation.org/sleep-disorders-problems/gerd-and-sleep